Dora the Explorer video games: Dora Saves the Mermaids

 The game received mixed reviews from critics.
 The DS version received an aggregate score of 55.40% from GameRankings (5 reviews), while the PlayStation 2 versions received a 64% from GameRankings (2 reviews).
 In an IGN review, Sam Bishop did praise the game for pulling the voice actors from the show, which he said "was a wise move." and the visuals, which he said "do absolutely nothing to wow, but don't look terribly ugly either.", but criticized the game's variety that he said "would have helped keep the entertainment up above the level of, say, passively watching that Dora DVD for the 857 millionth time.", stating "As an educational tool, Dora Saves the Mermaids falls flat.
 As a simple distraction, it falls short, and as a game that is meant to get adults in on the action to help out, it isn't really a very collaborative experience.
 Yes, it's a kids game, but that doesn't mean that it has to feel like a bit of a rip-off."

 Dora Saves the Snow Princess

-Dora Saves the Snow Princess is a platforming game for the PS2, DS, and Wii, published by 2K Play releasing on October 27, 2008, for the United States.
+Dora Saves the Snow Princess is a platforming game for the PS2, DS, and Wii, published by 2K releasing on October 27, 2008, for the United States.
 The game is a 2D platformer in which the player controls Dora through the main adventure "Snowy Adventure" with the general premise being that Dora and Boots have to travel through the game world to save the snow princess, Sabrina, who has been trapped by an evil Witch.